danb235/mediatidy/README.md

 * Delete all corrupt/incomplete video files.
 * Delete all sample files.
 * Process files to find dupes; keep the highest quality of the dupes and delete the rest.
+* Delete directories that are empty

 Coming soon:
 * Delete files under a specified size.
-* Tidy up your media directories.
+* Tidy up your media directories by keyword.
 * Media files view.
 * Ability to rename files.